MicrosoftDocs/Hololens/hololens/hololens-updates.md

 |Feature updates |DeferFeatureUpdatesPeriodInDays |365 days |
 |Quality updates |DeferQualityUpdatesPeriodInDays |30 days |

+#### Intune update management functions that HoloLens supports

-####  Examples: Using Intune to manage updates
+You can use the following Intune update management functions to manage updates for HoloLens.

-**Example 1: Create and assign an update ring**

-For a more detailed version of this example, see [Create and assign update rings](https://docs.microsoft.com/mem/intune/protect/windows-update-for-business-configure#create-and-assign-update-rings).
+- **Create** and **Assign**.
+These functions add a Windows 10 update ring to the list of update rings.
+For more information, see [Create and assign update rings](https://docs.microsoft.com/mem/intune/protect/windows-update-for-business-configure#create-and-assign-update-rings).

-1. Sign in to the [Microsoft Endpoint Manager Admin Center](https://go.microsoft.com/fwlink/?linkid=2109431), and navigate to your Intune profiles.
-1. Select **Software Updates** > **Windows 10 update rings** > **Create**.
-1. Under **Basics**, specify a name and a description (optional), and then select **Next**.
-1. Under **Update ring settings**, for **Servicing channel**, select **Semi-Annual Channel**, and then change **Feature update deferral period** to **120**.
-Then, select **Next**.
-1. Under **Assignments**, select **+ Select groups to include**, and then assign the update ring to one or more groups.
-Use **+ Select groups to exclude** to fine-tune the assignments.
-Then, select **Next**.
-1. Under **Review + create**, review the settings.
-When you're ready to save the update ring configuration, select **Create**.

-The list of update rings now includes the new Windows 10 update ring.

-**Example 2: Pause an update ring**
+- **Pause**.
 If you encounter a problem when you deploy a feature or quality update, you can pause the update for 35 days (starting from a specified date).
 This pause prevents other devices from installing the update until you resolve or mitigate the issue.
 If you pause a feature update, quality updates are still offered to devices to make sure that they stay secure.
-After the specified time has passed, the pause automatically expires.
-At that point, the update process resumes.

-To pause an update ring in Intune, follow these steps:

-1. On the overview page for the update ring, select **Pause**.
-1. Select the type of update (**Feature** or **Quality**) to pause, and then select **OK**.

 When an update type is paused, the Overview pane for that ring displays how many days remain before that update type resumes.
+After the specified time has passed, the pause automatically expires and the update process resumes.

   While the update ring is paused, you can select either of the following options:

-- To extend the pause period for an update type for 35 days, select **Extend**.
+  - **Extend**.
+Extend the pause period for an update type for 35 days.
-- To restore updates for that ring to active operation, select **Resume**.
+  - **Resume**.
+Restore updates for that ring to active operation.
 You can pause the update ring again if it is necessary.

   > [!NOTE]
   > The **Uninstall** operation for update rings is not supported for HoloLens 2 devices.

 ## Manually check for updates

-Although HoloLens periodically checks for system updates so that you don't have to, there may be circumstances in which you want to manually check.
+Although HoloLens periodically checks for system updates, there may be circumstances in which you want to manually check.

 To manually check for updates, go to **Settings** > **Update & Security** > **Check for updates**.
 If the Settings app indicates that your device is up to date, you have all the updates that are currently available.